Sure Fire Activities for your Twelve-Month-Old!

 Talk with your twelve-month-old child.

-During play, remember to talk face-to-face with your child.
+During play, remember to talk to your child face-to-face.
 Your toddler will study your mouth as you make letters and sounds.
 How does your mouth move?
 What is your tongue doing?
 Did you put your lips together?

-Have you noticed that your twelve-month-old is throwing, pushing toys, and knocking over towers with glee?
+Have you noticed that your twelve-month-old is throwing, pushing, and knocking over toys with glee?
 For example, have pots and pans become a favorite toy?
-Toddlers love banging pots together, which usually results in lots of noise!
+Toddlers love banging pots together, which often results in a lot of noise.
 Your child will enjoy games where he/she can put things in containers and dump them out again!
 (As a result, they are learning about cause and effect!)

 Making choices: Even at this young age, one of my granddaughters had a definite opinion as to what she would wear… or the color of her socks!